Respirators and Masks

 Surgical MaskRespirators (e.g., N95)

-Testing and approvalCleared for use by FDAEvaluated, tested, and approved by NIOSH as per the requirements in 42 CFR Part 84.
+Testing and approvalCleared for use by the FDANIOSH evaluated, tested, and approved as per the requirements in 42 CFR Part 84.

-Intended use and purposeFluid resistant and provides the wearer protection against large droplets, splashes, or sprays of bodily or other hazardous fluids.
-Protects the patient from the wearer’s respiratory emissions.Reduces wearer’s exposure to particles including small particle aerosols and large droplets (only non-oil aerosols).
+Intended use and purposeFluid-resistant protects the wearer against large droplets, splashes, or sprays of bodily or other hazardous fluids.
+Protects the patient from the wearer’s respiratory emissions.Reduces wearer’s exposure to particles, including small particle aerosols and large droplets (only non-oil aerosols).

 Face Seal FitLoose-fittingTight-fitting